Innovation Abstracts – The 411

 - The number one thing I’m asked about are deadlines for submission.
 There are no deadlines to submit Innovation Abstracts—NISOD maintains an open call for articles.
 Once an article is received, it goes through an in-house review process and, if selected, gets scheduled for dissemination based on current openings in our editorial calendar.
 The sooner you submit an article for review, the sooner it can be scheduled for publication.
 (P.S.
 There is an official guide to writing an Innovation Abstracts here.)

 - Though I’m outside of education proper, I see the ebb and flow of issues and interests within the community and technical college landscape.
 I also get a feel for the abundances and the voids.
 Because of that, I have several suggestions for subject matter if you’re interested in authoring an Innovation Abstracts.
 Right now, I’m seeing lots of literature emerge on preparing first-generation college students for entry into higher education, which is a salient issue that many community and technical college educators are increasingly faced with.
 However, unique insight to or programs for serving this specific demographic in the general college classroom (as opposed to developing readiness for it) is something many of your colleagues are searching for.
-Other areas rich with possibilities for publication are addressing the particular practices useful for teaching workforce development, how to address technical students’ needs in the general education setting, and any special programs or people on campus that help with faculty professional development aimed at supporting student success, and what those projects entail.
+Other areas rich with possibilities for publication are addressing the particular practices useful for teaching workforce development, how to address technical students’ needs in the general education setting, and projects that help generate and advance awareness of diversity, equity, and inclusion.

 I know all of that is a lot to take in, so please don’t hesitate to write or call with any questions or concerns that come up.
 I’m here and happy to help you develop your future Innovation Abstracts articles.